OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Experiments

 \begin{itemize} \item \textbf{Pose Density}: A node is culled if its translational and rotational distances to the nearest existing node are below set thresholds.
 This method is computationally efficient but ignores all visual content. \item \textbf{2D Feature Matching}: A node is culled if it shares sufficient 2D inlier LoFTR feature correspondences \cite{sun2021loftr} with its visually closest neighbor. \item \textbf{3D Pointmap Overlap (Ours)}: A node is culled due to insufficient information gain relative to its visually most similar neighbor, as detailed in Sec.~\ref{sec:method_data_pruning}. \end{itemize}

-We use the Map-Free and GZ-Campus datasets for this analysis.
-For each scene, we apply each culling strategy to select $75\%$ of the images to construct a reference map.
-The remaining $25\%$ of images are held out and used as query frames for localization.
-Results, reported as Precision@$[25cm, 5^{\circ}]$, are summarized in Table~\ref{tab:pose_error_evaluation}.
-The Pose Density strategy achieves significant map compression, reducing storage by $87.5\%$ (Map-Free) and $75.6\%$ (GZ-Campus).
-However, this comes at the cost of reduced viewpoint coverage, increasing maximum positional errors by $0.55m$.
-In contrast, both 2D Feature Matching and 3D Pointmap Overlap achieve comparable map compression rates but yield higher localization accuracy and smaller maximum errors than Pose Density.
-This demonstrates that visually or geometrically informed culling is crucial for preserving localization-critical information.
+For each scene, every strategy retains $75\%$ of the images as the reference map and uses the remaining $25\%$ as query frames.
+Results, reported as Precision@$[25cm, 5^{\circ}]$, are summarized in Tab.~\ref{tab:pose_error_evaluation}. \bt{Pose Density yields the strongest compression, cutting storage by $87.5\%$ (Map-Free) and $75.6\%$ (GZ-Campus), but its reduced viewpoint coverage raises the maximum positional error by $0.55m$.
+2D Feature Matching and ours reach comparable compression while attaining higher accuracy and smaller maximum errors, confirming that visually or geometrically informed culling preserves localization-critical viewpoints.
+Ours is thus adopted as it directly reuses the feed-forward pointmap prediction from the hierarchical localization pipeline.} Still, any culling strategy may remove a viewpoint that is observed only rarely, leaving certain query frames with too little coverage and raising their localization error.
+On resource-constrained robots, an adaptive culling rate could trade a slightly larger map for more reliable localization.

-We adopt the 3D Pointmap Overlap strategy, as it can effectively reuse immediate results (\ie the feed-forward pointmap prediction) from the collaborative localization pipeline.
-We note that any culling strategy inherently risks discarding infrequently observed features, which can increase maximum localization errors.
-For resource-constrained robots, more adaptive culling strategies may be preferable to better balance computational efficiency with localization robustness.